shrushp/shrushp.github.io/_pages/about.md

 Hi there!
 I'm Srushti, currently a Research Assistant at IIT-Bombay, working on Many-body inspired quantum circuit compactification and associated error mitigation.
 I graduated a few months back from IISER Tirupati with a MS in Physics.
 My research interests are in the areas of Quantum Algorithms, Quantum ML, and Quantum Cryptography.

 During my highschool years, I used to love solving Physics problems like finding the charge on a hollow sphere or the crazy relative velocity ones!
 When I first learned about Kepler's Laws, I was awstruck by the very idea of planets following trajectories and how intact is everything, not too big, not too small, just perfect!
-And we can actually do some math about it!(There is a [podcast](https://www.youtube.com/watch?v=s78hvV3QLUE&t=2149s) of Lex Fridman with Leonard Susskind which touches the math part very beautifully) This led me to persue my career in Physics as major durig my undergraduate years.
+And we can actually do some math about it!(There is a [podcast](https://www.youtube.com/watch?v=s78hvV3QLUE&t=2149s) of Lex Fridman with Leonard Susskind which touches the math part very beautifully) This led me to pursue my career in Physics as major durig my undergraduate years.

 > Working on a research problem; very similar to starting a band together :D
 > - phdcomics